Part-Time Grants & Loans

 Canada Student Grant for part-time students

-Canada Student Grant for part-time students with dependants
+Canada Student Grant for part-time students with dependents

-- Your financial need in this program year exceeds $1,800 of grant for part‑time students
+- your financial need in this program year is not fully met by the grant for part‑time students

-Canada Student Loan for part-time students (less than 60 percent)
+Canada Student Loan for part-time students (less than 60 percent course load)

 If you are studying at less than 60 percent of a full course load but do not quality for part-time grants you may be eligible to receive up to $10,000 in part-time student loans.